marcnjaramillo/trivia_api/backend/README.md

 ```

 ### '/questions/category/<int:category_id>'
-**What it does:** Fetches all questions that match a search term provided by the user.
-The structure is identical to the previous endpoint.
+**What it does:** Fetches all questions based on a category filter.
+The structure is identical to the main questions endpoint.

-**Request Arguments:** None
+**Request Arguments:** category_id

 **HTTP Methods Allowed:** POST